jeremy21212121/vue-light-gallery/README.md

 # vue-light-gallery
 VueJS lightweight image gallery for both mobile and desktop browsers.
+Forked to add srcset and alt attributes to images.

 - Standalone: Zero-dependencies.
 - Fully responsive.